LESS Is More - Using Twitter's Bootstrap In The Rails 3.1 Asset Pipeline

 }

-Bootstrap JavaScript files is just as easy.
-Again, you can include all them with a single directive from yourapplication.js file.
-Optionally, you can require only the files you need like
+Using the Bootstrap JavaScript files is just as easy.
+Again, you can include all them with a single directive from your application.js

 //= require twitter/bootstrap